 • Full-Fat Coconut Milk: Adds the rich coconut flavor typical of Bánh Bò.
 If you prefer a milder coconut taste, you can replace half with whipping cream.

-• Pandan Leaves & Artificial Pandan Extract: for both fragrance and color.
+• Pandan Leaves & Artificial Pandan Extract: for both fragrance and color but you can use either one

 • Eggs